 Get better every week

-As they say, “what gets measured gets managed”.
-If you have an eye towards improving your productivity, tracking it closely during your weekly review will help you get more done.
+As they say, “What gets measured gets managed.”
+If you have an eye towards improving your productivity, tracking it closely during your weekly review will help you get more of the right things done.

 Hours spent coding

 Cancel 2 1-hour weekly meetings that no longer require my input and put that extra time toward development.

 Download a browser extension to block social media and free up more time to focus and write 200 extra words/week day.

 Keeping track of your metrics isn’t about endless improvement; at some point, you’ll hit an upper limit.
 But when you're just starting out, setting aside time during your weekly review to reflect on your metrics will shine a light on how you actually spend your time and where you can improve.

 Completing your weekly review

 Let’s dive into how to actually complete your weekly review.
 It’s not enough to take a quick glance at your task list, smile with satisfaction, or resolve to do better next week.
 Taking inventory of your performance requires more tailored effort.